WebberZone/knowledgebase/readme.txt

 = Manual install =

-Download the plugin
+1. Download the plugin
-1. Extract the contents of knowledgebase.zip to wp-content/plugins/ folder.
+2. Extract the contents of knowledgebase.zip to wp-content/plugins/ folder.
 You should get a folder called knowledgebase.
-2. Activate or Network activate the Plugin in WP-Admin under the Plugins screen
+3. Activate or Network activate the Plugin in WP-Admin under the Plugins screen

+= Usage =

+1. Visit `Knowledge Base &raquo; Sections` to add new categories to the knowledge base.
+Alternatively, you can add new categories from the meta box
+2. Visit `Knowledge Base &raquo; Add New` to add new Articles to the knowledge base.
+You can select a section from there while adding
 3. Create a new page or edit an existing one and add the shortcode `[knowledgebase]` to set up this page to display the knowledgebase
-4. Visit `Knowledge Base &raquo; Add New` to add new Articles to the knowledge base
-5. Visit `Knowledge Base &raquo; Sections` to add new categories to the knowledge base.
-Alternatively, you can add new categories from the meta box in the Add New page

-The plugin supports unlimited levels of category hierarchy, however, the recommended setting for creating the knowledge base is to create a top level category with the name of the knowledge base and sub-level categories for each section of this knowledge base.
+The plugin supports unlimited levels of category hierarchy.
+However, the recommended setting for creating the knowledge base is to create a top level category with the name of the knowledge base and sub-level categories for each section of this knowledge base.
+Check out the Category view screenshot as an example.

 == Frequently Asked Questions ==